-Anytime you want to feed your little pets, you must take a lot of things into consideration.
-Before you give your guinea pig anything new, you need to research that specific food in order to see if it can harm your pet.
+Before you give a new food to your guinea pig, you may need to do research.
 You don’t want to give them foods that are detrimental to their health.
 As in some cases, an improper diet can even lead to fatal outcomes.

-So, can guinea pigs eat avocado?
-Guinea pigs can’t eat avocados because of their high-fat content.
-Foods high in fat can cause them digestion problems and intestinal malfunction.
-Also, there is a toxin called “persin” in avocados (especially in avocado leaves), which can be very dangerous if consumed by guinea pigs.
+Can guinea pigs eat avocado?
+Guinea pigs can’t eat avocado due to its high-fat content that can cause digestion problems and other internal health issues.
+Also, a toxin called “persin” in avocados (especially in avocado leaves) is very dangerous to guinea pigs.

 Nutrition Facts of Avocado

-The following is a nutritional chart for the 100 grams of avocado:
+The following is a nutritional chart for the 100 grams of avocado according to U.S. Department of Agriculture:

 - Energy – 160 kcal